shareef-ragab/shareef-ragab/README.md

 Over the past years, I have worked as a Developer with many clients from all over the world, analyzing apps, Designing web pages, Developing websites, and visualizing data.

 What sets me apart:

 ☑ High Quality of my code & clean code.

-☑ Problem-solving in java
+☑ Problem-solving in java.

-☑ On-time Delivery
+☑ On-time Delivery.

-☑ Attention to details
+☑ Attention to details .

-☑ Analysis's system
+☑ Analysis's system .

-☑ working with git, GitHub, Trello, slack
+☑ working with git, GitHub, Trello, slack  .

 Clients' satisfaction and quality work are my top priorities.
 Once I get working on a project, I rest not until I provide the perfect app that my clients are after.